P666R/FinTech-Next.js/README.md

 - Sticky navbar with style changes on scroll
 - custom animations with framer-motion
 - Bootstrap modals
-- Testimonials with react-slick carousel slider
+- Testimonials with carousel slider
 - Many other features

 ## Usage